The hunt for a great, English-speaking job in the Netherlands isn’t always easy — but it’s much quicker if you know the right places to look.

 Employee benefits: 26 vacation days, sports opportunities, training and development, rostered days off

 You may not have heard of FrieslandCampina, but you’ve probably consumed one of their products because they’re sold in more than 100 countries.
-It’s a Dutch multinational based in Amersfoort, but with officers in different parts of the Netherlands.
+It’s a Dutch multinational based in Amersfoort but with offices in different parts of the Netherlands.

 A large portion of their jobs are in Dutch, but with a little hunting, you can also find some English-speaking roles too!